Who is Joanna Wiebe?

-Let’s assume for this example that we’re gonna go through that we are trying to sell a side project, something small that we’re starting on the side like a course or a service we wanna sell as a consultant, something simple enough, one thing that we can focus on.
-Together, let’s try to pick a project, the side project, whatever it is and act as if we’re gonna write copy for it.
-Let me put you on the spot right there because I didn’t tell you that.
+Let’s assume for this example that we’re gonna go through that we are trying to sell a side project.
+Something small that we’re starting on the side, like a course or a service we wanna sell as a consultant.
+One thing that we can focus on.

+Let’s try to pick a project, the side project, whatever it is and act as if we’re gonna write copy for it.
+Let me put you on the spot right there because I didn’t tell you that before.
 What side project would you like to pick?
 It could be something completely outside of your niche, just for the fun of it, let’s pick something.

 Joanna: I have to pick and then I have to tell you how to do it?
 You have to pick.

 Louis: Okay, fine.
-Everytime people tell me I have to do something, I come up with something French related.
-You asked for it, there you go.
+Every time people tell me I have to do something, I come up with something French related.
 My side project is actually a museum around The Simpsons.
-I’ve been collecting Simpsons stuff for the last 20 years, that’s not true by the way, I’m just making it up.
+I’ve been collecting Simpsons stuff for the last 20 years — that’s not true by the way, I’m just making it up.

 Joanna: We’re gonna write copy to get people to say yes to paying money to get into a Simpsons museum that’s in your yard.
 You’ve already got your product in place, that’s something.
 You’ve got the core of it.
 What we do is always the same, the process it should, in my opinion, always be the same.
 It’s a really basic three-step thing.
 Of course it’s three steps, it’s really three steps.